Arsenal & Fulham rejections made £17m Palace star Eze doubt he would make it in football | Goal.com

 "I can't relax because you're still working hard but a bit of pressure is off now."

-Eze is out to gain more experience in England's set up having had just two U21 and seven U20 appearances so far.
-England have already qualified for the U21 European Championships this summer but still have two extra games to play to help work out who will be in Aidy Boothroyd's finals squad.
+Eze is out to gain more experience in England's set-up, having had just two U21 and seven U20 appearances so far.
+England have already qualified for the U21 European Championships this summer but still have two extra games to play to help work out who will be in Aidy Boothroyd's final squad.

-That is amid a first full season in the Premier League for Eze, who has quickly emerged as a key player for Roy Hodgson's high flying Palace side.
-That hasn't changed his mentality and the polite youngster hasn't changed his outlook since making it.
+That is amid a first full season in the Premier League for Eze, who has quickly emerged as a key player for Roy Hodgson's high-flying Palace side.
+That hasn't changed his mentality, though, and the polite youngster hasn't changed his outlook since making it.